 - Long holidays or time away

 It will normally be obvious if one of these conditions apply but I do need to know and can advise you if you are not sure.
 In such cases a credit will be given against any class fees already paid.

 In exceptional cases, pay-as-you-go attendance may be possible where it is agreed that a variable block is not appropriate.
-This would usually be for a short period only as intermittent attendance is not generally in a student's best interests and costs £10 per class.
-In addition, as students with fixed or variable blocks are committing to attend class regularly, they always have priority over pay-as-you-go students should there be more students than spaces available in class.
+This would usually be for a short period only as intermittent attendance is not generally in a student's best interests.
+Pay-as-you-go attendance costs £10 per class.

 What happens if a class is cancelled?